CODE Programme 2023

 During the workshop, which was held in a hybrid format, with spaces being open in various participating countries, participants worked in groups in a similar way to the first workshop.
 They all had a timeslot in which they met with the mentors, to get extensive feedback on the proposals they handed in after the first workshop.
 The feedback was focused on both the feasibility of the project, and on the way in which the issues groups worked on were addressed.
 The goal was to make sure that the point the groups were making was as clear as possible.

 It was also important to discuss the timeline of the project, since the groups had very ambitious ideas, most of which were possible, as long as the groups had a good planning and division of tasks.
 Through this discussion, participants got a realistic outlook on the next few months, in which they would develop the projects.

 Presentation at the CPDP Conference in Brussels

 CPDP is an annual three-day conference devoted to privacy and data protection.
-The 16th edition of CPDP will be held on 24-26 May 2023 in Brussels.
+The 16th edition took place from 24-26 May 2023 in Brussels.

 Workshop 3 - 10 June

-Taking place in the first week of November, the IMPAKT Festival 2023 Reclaiming Digital Agency will address our digital rights, the control we have over our data and our lack of agency over the online platforms and devices we use.
+Taking place from 1–5 November, the IMPAKT Festival 2023: Our Terms, Our Conditions will address our digital rights, the control we have over our data and our lack of agency over the online platforms and devices we use.

 More digital agency?
 Check out the CODE webproject!